TonyTheSlacker/TonyTheSlacker/README.md

 I am an **IT Pedagogy Major** dedicated to bridging the gap between complex computing systems and accessible education.
 My passion lies in understanding the *fundamentals* of how software interacts with hardware.

-I don't just write code; I aim to deconstruct algorithms and logic to understand them deeply—whether it's building low-level systems in C/C++ or designing educational tools.
-I believe that if you can't explain it simply, you don't understand it well enough.

 ---

 ## About Me